Einstein Tower: Present work

 The characteristics and behavior of magnetic fields provide the key to understanding solar activity and are at the focus of work at the Einstein Tower.
 The solar magnetic field can be measured with the help of a double spectrograph and two photoelectric polarization analyzers.
 Measurements in the photosphere, the visible light realm, permit conclusions about the situation at higher altitude levels.
 The Potsdam astronomers participate in the operation of an observatory on Tenerife.
 Instruments to be used there are first developed and tested at the Einstein Tower.
 The Einstein Tower also plays an important role in training students.

-Main sights
+Architecture and main sights

+According to Mendelsohn's ideas, the tower should be created as a sculptural architecture made of reinforced concrete.
+In fact, it was built using a mixed construction method: parts of the main structure, the stairs in the tower and its end below the dome were cast from concrete.
+The base, the roofs over the extensions and the tower itself were made of bricks.
+The rotating dome is a wooden structure.

+To create a uniform appearance, the building was then covered with cement spray plaster.
+It is one of the most famous examples of expressionist architecture in Germany.

 Einstein Sculpture

-In the tower’s entrance area there is a bronze bust of Einstein which was originally located in one of the rooms of the observatory.
+In the tower's entrance area there is a bronze bust of Einstein which was originally located in one of the rooms of the observatory.
 After the Nazis' anti-Semitic dictatorship began in 1933, the Einstein Tower lost its name and status as an independent institute.
 Pictures of Einstein were removed and sculptures were supposedly melted down.
 However, after 1945 it was discovered that staff members had rescued the portrait bust now to be seen at the base of the tower by hiding it behind crates in the spectrograph lab.
 As a hidden homage to Einstein a single stone (German: 'ein Stein') was placed where the bust had stood, a tradition that is still kept (the stone is regularly stolen or moved and has to be replaced).